-The Crownlands or crownlands is one of the nine constituent regions of the continent of Westeros.
-It was never a sovereign nation, instead being contested between the Riverlands, Stormlands and other regions until Aegon the Conqueror seized control of the area during his War of Conquest and made it his primary foothold on the continent.
-Since then, the Crownlands have been ruled directly by the crown on the Iron Throne, first House Targaryen and, after Robert's Rebellion, House Baratheon.
-Bastards of noble origin raised in the Crownlands are given the surname Waters.
+The crownlands is one of the nine constituent regions of the Seven Kingdoms of Westeros.
+It was never a sovereign nation, instead being contested by river kings, Storm Kings, and local petty kings until Aegon the Conqueror seized control of the area during his Wars of Conquest and made it his primary foothold on the continent.
+Since then, the crownlands have been ruled directly by the Iron Throne, first House Targaryen and, after Robert's Rebellion, House Baratheon.
+Bastards of noble origin raised in the crownlands are given the surname Waters.

 Islands within Blackwater Bay include Dragonstone (another seat of House Baratheon), Driftmark (seat of House Velaryon), and Claw Isle (seat of House Celtigar).
 Also sworn to the Baratheons of Dragonstone is Sweetport Sound (seat of House Sunglass).
 Massey's Hook is separated from Driftmark by the Gullet.
 East of Blackwater Bay is the narrow sea.

 The kingsroad connects King's Landing with Storm's End to the south and the crossroads to the north, while the capital is connected to Lannisport by the goldroad and to Highgarden by the roseroad.
 With the exception of Crackclaw Point, the land is largely flat.
 Lying in the middle portion of Westeros, the crownlands possess a temperate climate.